ct-report/IT/README.md

 Website | n/a

 \
-On April 12, **SM_COVID19** - developed by Softmining - has been published on Google Play Store.
+On April 1st, **SM_COVID19** - developed by Softmining - has been published on Google Play Store (App changed name on April 12).

 **There is no explicit evidence about which institution has provided the required authorizations (according to COVID-19 app guidelines).**